 supports: SUPPORT

-snippet: "Carriers of the risk genotype may develop an NF-κB-mediated inflammatory response in MD."
+snippet: "Taken together; these findings suggest that the carriers of the risk genotype may develop an NF-κB-mediated inflammatory response in MD."

 explanation: "Demonstrates TWEAK-FN14-NF-κB pathway activation as key inflammatory mechanism in MD"